JamieS56/Milestone-Project-4/README.md

 1. Go to https://aws.amazon.com/ and create an account.

-2. You will need to enter a credit card number which will get charged if you go over the service limit for this project you will not go over the limit.
+2. Then you will need to enter a credit card number which will get charged if you go over the service limit for this project you will not go over the limit.

 3. Go back to https://aws.amazon.com/ and login and go to AWS management console under my account.

-4. Search s3 in the services search bar.
+4. then search s3 in the services search bar.

-5. You want to click on create bucket and give your bucket the name your heroku app and select your closest region.
+5. Then you want to click on create bucket and give your bucket the name your heroku app and select your closest region.
 Also untick block all public access and check the box that aknowledges you know that your bucket will be public and then click create.

-6. Go to the properties tab and turn on static website hosting and fill in the index doceument and error document with index.html and error.html as we will not use them and click save.
+6. Then go to the properties tab and turn on static website hosting and fill in the index doceument and error document with index.html and error.html as we will not use them and click save.

-7. On the permissions tab go to CORS configuration and paste in
+7. Then on the permissions tab go to CORS configuration and paste in
     ```
     [
       {